-Daniel Bleiberg, Beverly Hills, USA: First of all, do you believe that the diplomatic results of the war in Lebanon were favorable for Israel or not?
-If Security Council Resolution 1701 is implemented and succeeds, do you think this could pave the way for peace with Lebanon?
-Also, what happened with the campaign to normalize relations with Muslim nations such as Pakistan, Indonesia and Qatar that you worked so intensively last year?
+Daniel Bleiberg, Beverly Hills, USA; Dear Mr. Shalom, I have several questions for you.
+First of all, do you believe that the diplomatic results of the war in Lebanon were favorable for Israel or not?
+If the Security Council resolution 1701 is implemented and succeeds, do you think this could pave a road for peace with Lebanon?
+Also, what happened with the campaign to normalize relations with Muslim nations such as Pakistan, Indonesia, and Qatar that you worked so intensively last year?
 Did these efforts fall apart under Tzipi Livni?

-Silvan Shalom: The diplomatic results were not favorable to Israel.
-Israel did not achieve any of its declared war objectives: freeing Israel's kidnapped soldiers, disarming Hizbullah, and removing all long-range and short-mid range missiles from Lebanon.
+Shalom: The diplomatic results were not favorable to Israel.
+Israel did not achieve any of its declared war objectives: free Israel's kidnapped soldiers, disarm Hizbullah from its weapons, and remove all long range and short-mid range missiles from Lebanon.

-It is of the utmost importance that Israel remain in control of its foreign and domestic affairs.
-Israel lost an opportunity and credibility when its national security was placed in the hands of the United Nations.
+It is of the utmost importance that Israel remains in control of its foreign and domestic affairs.
+Israel lost an opportunity and credibility when its national security was placed in the hands of the United Nations organization.

 Israel's exit strategy illustrated poor judgment and it weakened the State of Israel.
 Israel should have remained in control of its own national security, which would mean leading diplomatic efforts, preparing the cease-fire agreement, and determining necessary demands to place upon the government of Lebanon.

 The government should have built a coalition of nations willing to assist in the implementation of such an agreement.
-Building such a coalition could have helped Israel enormously in relationship-building with international communities.
-Israel quite possibly could have taken advantage in a positive way, of Saudi Arabia's disdain for Hizbullah, and involved the Saudi government, even if behind the scenes.
+Building of such a coalition could have helped Israel enormously in relationship-building with international communities.
+Israel, quite possibly could have taken advantage, in a positive way, of Saudi Arabia's disdain for Hizbullah, and involved the Saudi government, even if behind the scenes.

-"These elements should bear the responsibility for their irresponsible actions and they alone should end the crisis they have created," was a statement by a Saudi government official.
+"These elements should bear the responsibility for their irresponsible actions and they alone should end the crisis they have created," was a statement by a government official of Saudi Arabia.

 The possibilities were endless.
 The coalition could have enhanced world perceptions of Israel, in terms of showcasing our willingness to participate in the global community in a self-determined, yet diplomatic way.
 In this case, Israel's exit would not have been a failure.
 A cease-fire agreement may have taken longer to reach, but the benefits would have paid off, both in perceived strength of the current government by Israel's aggressors, and in implementation of demands placed on the Lebanese government.

-To answer the last part of your question: Israel currently has full diplomatic relations with four Arab states: Mauritania, Egypt, Jordan, as well as Turkey, which has a Muslim majority.
-In fact, the Embassy of Jordan was reopened as a result of my efforts as foreign minister.
-I take great satisfaction in the exhaustive work I, as foreign minister, and my staff at the Foreign Ministry, did in normalizing relations between Israel and various moderate Arab nations.
+To answer the last part of your question, Israel currently has full diplomatic relations with four Arab states: Mauritania, Egypt, Jordan, as well as Turkey, which has a Muslim majority.
+In fact, the Embassy of Jordan was re-opened as a result of my efforts as foreign minister.
+I hold great satisfaction on the exhaustive work I, as foreign minister, and my staff at the foreign ministry, did in normalizing relations between Israel and various moderate Arab nations.

 I thought then, and I continue to believe that positive relationships with moderate Arab nations would be mutually beneficial.
-While I was foreign minister I held talks with the Pakistani foreign minister.
+While I was Minister of Foreign Affairs I held talks with the Minister of Foreign Affairs from Pakistan.

-It was during these talks that I came to better understand that Pakistan seeks relations with Israel for a few reasons: to boost its own national security; to have economic contacts with Israel; to benefit from Israel's advanced technology; and according to Pakistan's foreign minister, building relations with Israel would help Pakistanis all over the world.
+It was during these talks that I came to better understand that Pakistan seeks relations with Israel for a few reasons: to boost its own national security, to participate economically with Israel; to benefit from Israel's advanced technology, and according to Pakistan's foreign minister, to build relations with Israel would help Pakistanis all over the world.
 "There are 80 million Pakistanis living abroad and after the incidents of 9/11 and 7/7, the lives of ordinary Pakistanis abroad became too difficult.
 We want to address this.
 We want to portray the soft image of Pakistan," he said.

-In reaction, some Arab nations grew concerned, while other Arab nations, like Kuwait, began, slowly, to reconsider their policies toward Israel.
-Ahmed al-Jarallah, editor in chief of the Arab Times, wrote in an editorial, "After a long time, we have finally decided to leave the Palestinian cause to Palestinians, because it is they who are really concerned with this issue."
-Another journalist from Al Seyassa, which is a daily newspaper out of Kuwait, wrote, "Normalizing ties with Israel is an important event, and its positive effect will permeate every aspect of the Arab political, economic, cultural and social life."
+In reaction, some Arab nations grew concerned, while other Arab nations, like that of Kuwait, began, slowly, to reconsider their policies toward Israel.
+Ahmed al-Jarallah, editor in chief of the Arab Times, wrote in an editorial piece, "After a long time, we have finally decided to leave the Palestinian cause to Palestinians, because it is they who are really concerned with this issue."
+Another journalist from Al Seyassa, which is a daily newspaper out of Kuwait wrote, "Normalizing ties with Israel is an important event, and its positive effect will permeate every aspect of the Arab political, economic, cultural and social life."